 At the moment I am using the Pure Vitamin C10 serum together with the Hydra Zen fluid creams SPF 30 and Hydra Zen Nuit.
 One I use in the morning and one in the evenings.

-I bought it at Boots, which is the most typical store to buy cosmetics in the UK, where it sells for £38, but it is easy to find in any pharmacy or drugstore in Spain.
-Below I leave the links to the websites where I found it available.
+I bought it at Boots, which is the most typical store to buy cosmetics in the UK, where it sells for £38, but it is easy to find in any pharmacy or drugstore.
+Below you have the links to the websites where I found it available.

-The Pure Vitamin C10 is not that it is precisely priced, but considering the ingredients used, I think it is a fair price.
+The Pure Vitamin C10 is not that it is extremely pricy, but considering the ingredients used, I think it is a fair price.
 If it has so much popularity and people talk about it so much, it is for a reason.

 Anyway, La Roche-Posay is a brand that is sold practically all over the world, and is easy to find anywhere in Europe and Latin America.

-The Pure Vitamin C10 in Spain where I have found it cheaper is in Perfume’s Club, which is like a cosmetic outlet where they usually have cheap branded things.
-In Promofarma it is the second cheapest site.
+The Pure Vitamin C10 is available in places like Amazon, Sephora or Look Fantastic.
 But it is best to look at each store, obviously, to check prices.
 The normal thing is that prices oscillate a little from the moment I write this post.

 Here you have the list of online stores where to buy the Vitamin C serum from La Roche-Posay: